luismond/tm2tb/README.md

 ```

-### Using Part-of-Speech tags
+### Use Part-of-Speech tags

-You can pass a list of part-of-speech tags to delimit the selection of terms.
+Pass a list of part-of-speech tags to delimit the selection of terms.

-For example, we can get only adjectives and adverbs:
+For example, get only adjectives and adverbs:

 ```python
 >>> extractor = TermExtractor(en_sentence)